Yuvraj162002/ColorMyView/README.md

 # Video

-Here is the small video of the app how it work https://github.com/Yuvraj162002/ColorMyView/blob/master/ColorMyView.mp4
+Here is the small video of the app  to show how it work https://github.com/Yuvraj162002/ColorMyView/blob/master/ColorMyView.mp4